skogsaas/homey.dashboards/app/README.txt

 Link to the dashboard can be found in the app settings page.

-The following widgets is currently implemented:
+The following widgets are currently implemented:
+- View and control capabilities
-- Capability
+- Trigger flows
-- Image
+- View images/cameras
-- Insights
+- View insights graphs

+Light and dark mode will follow your system settings.

 This is the first version of the dashboard, so expect some glitches.
 Improvements, bug fixes and features will be implemented based on your feedback.
-So you are responsible for helping this app evolve.
+By providing feedback, you will help this app evolve.
 Please use the community link to post feedback.